JasonPollman/Dist.io/ReadMe.md

 slave[2].exec('some task', data, metadata).then(...);

 // The SlaveArray object also has the base Slave
-// methods which will operate on all its slaves.
+// methods that operate on all the slaves in the array.

 // All 3 slaves will execute 'some task', and when
 // all have completed, the Promise will be resolved. slaves.exec('some task', data, metadata).then(...);